Premodern History of South and Southeast Asia

 - Geen Honours Class

 This course provides a long-term history of South and Southeast Asia from 3500 BCE to 1850 CE.
 After a historiographical (sources & concepts) and geopolitical (la longue durée) introduction the lectures engage (in chronological sequence) with themes that connect the various regions of South and Southeast Asia.
-We will compare the most prominent regional developments of settlement, state-formation and cultural developments and connect them through various trans-regional processes of migration, trade and conquest.
+We will compare the most prominent regional developments of settlement, agrarian expansion and state-formation and connect them through various trans-regional processes of migration, trade and conquest.

-The course will also reflect on the unity and diversity of the SSEA region as a whole by discussing three regional varieties of globalization: Indianization, Islamization and Colonization
+More in particular, the course will reflect on the unity and diversity of the SSEA region as a whole by discussing three regional varieties of globalization: Indianization, Islamization and Colonization.

-Students will gain basic knowledge of the main historiographical concept and discussions and of the developments of the pre-modern history of South and Southeast Asian history.
-They will be able to understand what long-term conditions and historical processes unified and divided the SSEA macro-region.
+Students will gain basic knowledge of the main developments of the pre-modern history of South and Southeast Asian history.
+They will be able to understand what long-term conditions and historical processes unified and divided the SSEA macro-region both internally and externally (compared to other regions like West and East Asia, Europe).
 Students will gain a sense that history itself is not somewhere out there but part of an ongoing process.

 Mode of instruction